Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 A nighttime view of the Bellagio Fountain show. ("Bellagio Fountains at night" by Photographersnature CC BY-SA 3.0.)

 The Bellagio is not the obvious family hotel, and we understand why people skip it.
+This is a smoking casino, but the ventilation and layout make it more tolerable than most.
 But after staying there, we would make a case for it, particularly for families who want a more refined experience and can absorb the higher price tag.
 The rooms are spacious, and the location is as central as it gets on the Strip.

 One thing most guides do not mention: The Bellagio casino has unusually wide walkways, wide enough to move through without being shoulder-to-shoulder with gaming tables and smoke.
 It’s a meaningful difference from properties where narrow aisles force you through the thick of it.
 The Bellagio is still a full-fledged casino, but the layout gives you room to breathe.